Disney's Stitch: Experiment 626: Plot

 The game is set before the events of Lilo & Stitch, with Experiment 626 being known as a galactic fugitive before he was put on trial.

 The game begins with Jumba Jookiba showcasing his latest experiment: 626, who is proven to be superior compared to other experiments such as 621.
 Jumba assigns 626 to collect enough DNA from the world of the Greemas to create his 700 series of experiments.
 This catches the attention of the evil Dr. Habbitrale, a rival of Jumba who's been mutating Greemas.
 Dr. Habbitrale uses a gigantic mech to squish 626 but fails and is sent out through the airlock inside a hamster ball.

 Now that the 700-series experiments are complete, 626 decides to get more DNA to power teleportation devices and get the United Galactic Federation soldiers out of Jumba's lab.
 As 626 feels that his quest for collecting DNA is complete, he and Jumba see 621 putting himself and the DNA in the mutator to prove his superiority.
 As a result, it enlarges 621 with a deformed body.
 After 626 defeats 621, Captain Gantu arrives and arrests the three.

 Inside the prison, 626 rescues Jumba and they get inside Captain Gantu's ship.
 Inside the shaft of the ship, he encounters Gantu and defeats him.
 626 and Jumba then steal a police cruiser ship that arrives and use it to escape.
 As Gantu, having recovered from his fight with 626, sees them escape.
 He vows to catch the "little trog" as 626 and Jumba fly off into space.

 Development

 The game was originally planned to be titled Experiment 626: Stitch on the Loose and it was promoted under that title in Disney Adventures prior to its release.
-However, it was later retitled as Stitch: Experiment 626 for unknown reasons.